↖ Homepage of the site 'What to do with your life?'

 |

-Second, the ego consists of the refusal to submit to constraints, that is, to limit one's pleasure to avoid harming others.
-This aspect relates to the idea of omnipotence.
-Frustration is an essential component of any civilized social life.
+Second, the ego consists of the refusal to submit to constraints, that is, limiting one's pleasure to avoid harming others.
+This aspect relates to the notion of omnipotence.
+Frustration is an indispensable component of all civilized social life.

 |